 If you’re visiting Yamba with kids, Blue Dolphin Holiday Resort is sure to please.
 The grounds are set on 6 hectares of peaceful land on the banks of the Clarence River overlooking the marina.

-The resort boasts several amenities from swimming pools to go karts, and even a water park.
-There’s a private jetty for fishing and 300 m of riverfront for swimming, paddling, or a sunset stroll.
+The resort boasts several amenities, from swimming pools and go-karts to a water park.
+There’s a private jetty for fishing and a 300m riverfront for swimming, paddling, or a sunset stroll.
 Blue Dolphin offers 1-3 bedroom villas, cabins, and powered & unpowered campsites.
-Unpowered sites are $42 and villas start at $140 per night.
+Unpowered sites are $42, and villas start at $140 per night.

 Shelley Head Campground

-There aren’t too many rustic Yamba camping grounds so you’ll have to travel south beyond Angourie to Yuraygir National Park.
+There aren’t too many rustic Yamba camping grounds, so you’ll have to travel south and go beyond Angourie to Yuraygir National Park.
 If you’re looking to get your fix of peaceful remote camping, Shelley Head is the spot.
-It’s a great launchpoint for exploring the park, or as a stop on the Yuraygir Coastal Walk.
+It’s a great launchpoint for exploring the park or as a stop on the Yuraygir Coastal Walk.
 There are 10 walk-in sites with picnic tables that are free but must be booked ahead of time

 Clubyamba